TasticHacks/Contra80s/README.md

 	*	File SHA-1: `C9EA66BB7CB30AD5343F1721B1D4D3219859319B`
 	*	File CRC32: `C50A8304`
  *	**Note**: :mag: ROM can be found where ever ROMs are found.  :suspect:
+ *	**Note 2**: there are different versions of this ROM (e.g. USA ,Japan, etc.), this step is to ensure you have correct ROM file that is compatible with Contra 80s.

 <br>